• Skip to primary navigation

 Yum

-Not only is this recipe fast, easy to make, and loaded with protein, but it is THE BEST all purpose peanut sauce recipe, even better than most Thai restaurants!
-It uses easy to find ingredients, is naturally vegan and dairy free and can be tweaked to be gluten free.
+This peanut sauce recipe is fast and easy to make for a super smooth and creamy sauce that tastes even better than most Thai restaurants!
+It uses easy to find ingredients, is naturally vegan and dairy free, and can be tweaked to be gluten free.
 And the best part – it can be ready in 10 minutes with minimal dishes to clean!

 Hand holding cucumber slice dipped in peanut sauce